 Todd Seifert loves to tell stories.
 His feels blessed to have been put in position to pursue that passion in five states and in two careers.

-He currently serves as communications director for the Great Plains Conference of The United Methodist Church and is a participant in Lay Servant Ministries.
+He serves as communications director for the Great Plains Conference of The United Methodist Church and is a Certified Lay Minister.
 He has served in his current role since February 2015.
-In that role, he leads the team that tells stories of the more than 1,000 United Methodist Churches in Kansas and Nebraska.
+In that role, he leads the team that tells stories of the 1,000 United Methodist Churches in Kansas and Nebraska.
 It’s important to note that the thoughts, reflections and observations he shares on this site are his alone and do not necessarily reflect the positions of the church or its officials.

 His background includes daily and weekly newspapers, the launch and redesign of websites, the introduction of video to document breaking news, social media integration into news gathering and dissemination, as well as magazine publishing.

 Todd is married to his high school sweetheart, the Rev. Amy Seifert, who currently serves at Central United Methodist Church in Lawrence, Kansas.
-They have a daughter, Emily, who is a senior basketball player at the University of Colorado-Colorado Springs, and a son, Josh, who is a sophomore at Nebraska Wesleyan University.
+They have a daughter, Emily, who played basketball while earning her business degree at the University of Colorado-Colorado Springs, and a son, Josh, who is a senior baseball player and religion & philosophy major at Nebraska Wesleyan University.